selimmh/coviddata-ro/README.md

 <!-- Title -->

-# Romania's Covid Data with React
+# COVIDDATA.RO

 <!-- About -->

 ### About The Project

-Covid Data using web tools.
+Website for Romania's daily Covid status.
 Check it out [Here](https://selimmh.github.io/coviddata-ro/)

 #